University of Puerto Rico at Mayagüez: Academics

-UPRM offers 52 bachelor's programs, 28 master's programs and five doctoral programs.
+UPRM offers 55 bachelor's programs, 44 master's programs, and 9 doctoral programs.
+The 5 most popular undergraduate bachelor's in the university are Mechanical Engineering, Biology, Industrial Engineering, Electrical Engineering, and Civil Engineering.

-UPRM offers undergraduate and graduate education in all of their four colleges.
-Doctoral programs are offered in the College of Arts and Sciences and the College of Engineering.
+UPRM offers undergraduate and graduate education in all of their four colleges, while doctoral programs are only offered in the College of Arts and Sciences, and the College of Engineering.

 The College of Agricultural Sciences includes the Agricultural Experiment Station and the Agricultural Extension Service.

 UPRM College of Engineering graduation rates are higher than the University of Wisconsin, Texas A&M University, University of Washington and the University of Minnesota.
 It has increased the percentage of its faculty with doctorates from 66.5% in the 1999–2000 academic year to 79.4% in 2007.
-As of fall 2013, the campus had 684 instructional faculty (660 full-time and 24 part-time), which includes those who are tenured, on tenure-track, and not on tenure-track.
-In terms of student enrollment, a total of 11,838 students were enrolled (10,944 undergraduates and 894 graduates).
+As of spring 2023, the campus had 634 instructional faculty (585 full-time and 49 part-time), which includes those who are tenured, on tenure-track, and not on tenure-track.
+In terms of student enrollment, a total of 10,071 students were enrolled (9,251 undergraduates and 820 graduates).

 The Mayagüez campus is one of two land-grant universities in the tropics and the only one where Spanish is the native language (although English is also used extensively).
 The academic calendar has two semesters: fall (early August to mid-December) and spring (early January to mid-May).
 While textbooks and research materials used at the University of Puerto Rico are often in English, Spanish is the language of instruction in most courses at UPRM, and students are required to have a working knowledge of the English language.
 The individual professor decides the language used in class lectures and in student evaluation activities.